Not My Job: We Quiz Cosmos Expert Neil deGrasse Tyson On Cosmetology

 TYSON: Yeah.

 SAGAL: ...For showing the wrong stars in the sky after the ship sank.
-And it's interesting because while they were drowning, none of the people noticed that, but you did and I appreciate that.
-And famously, when James Cameron redid the film, he added some effects, he changed the stars.
-But you do - do you do that a fair bit?
-Do you go to movies and, like, well that couldn't happen.
+And it's interesting because while they were drowning, none of the people noticed that, but you did.
+And I appreciate that.
+And famously, when James Cameron redid the film, he added some effects; he changed the stars.
+But do you do that a fair bit?
+Do you go to movies and, like - well that couldn't happen?

 TYSON: See, I think I'm misunderstood when I post these comments about films.
 So here is Kate Winslet sitting on - you know, laying on this plank.
-This ship is down.
+The ship is down.
 She let her boyfriend drown.
-They didn't even try a second time to get him to float on that with her.
-So I'm angry by that, I think...
+They didn't even try a second time to get him to float on that with her, so I'm angry by that.
+I think...

-SAGAL: I - you know, I've - I admire you, personally and professionally.
+SAGAL: I - you know, I admire you personally and professionally.
 I ain't never going to the movies with you.

-TYSON: No, no, no, let me tell you - I'm going to tell you - hear me out.
-Watch, so there she is, looking up at the night sky and the night sky is not only wrong, which I noticed in an instant.
-But later, on closer analysis, I revealed that the left half of the sky was a mirror reflection of the right half of the sky.
-Now that - now, excuse me, please, that's not only wrong.
+TYSON: No, no - let me tell you - no, I'm going to tell you - hear me out for why.

+TYSON: So there she is looking up at the night sky.
+And the night sky's not only wrong, which I noticed in an instant, but later, on closer analysis, I revealed that the left half of the sky was a mirror reflection of the right half of the sky.
+Now that - now, excuse me, please.
+That's not only wrong...

 ADAM FELBER: It's lazy.